THE RUBICON PROJECT, INC. (NYSE:RUBI) Files An 8-K Results of Operations and Financial Condition - Market Exclusive

 THE RUBICON PROJECT, INC. (NYSE:RUBI) Files An 8-K Results of Operations and Financial Condition

+Subsequently, on January 30, 2020, Rubicon Project filed this Amended Form 8-K attaching a corrected copy of the press release as Exhibit 99.1.
+The corrected copy of the press release is attached as Exhibit 99.1 to this Amended Form 8-K and is incorporated herein by reference.

-The disclosure above in Item 2.02 of this Current Report on Form 8-K is incorporated into this Item 8.01 by reference.
+The disclosure above in Item 2.02 of this Amended Form 8-K is incorporated into this Item 8.01 by reference.

 Additional Information and Where to Find It